 Since then, ACES has expanded its environmental education reach to schools from Aspen to Rifle, partnering with more than 60 schools to provide education programs in the classroom and field.
 In addition to science education, ACES also focuses on sustainable food systems and regenerative agriculture, forest health, habitat restoration, and connecting adults and children to nature.
 In the next 50 years, we will continue to build a community of ecologically literate citizens, aiming to be a beacon of science-based environmental leadership and education for all ages, creating a deeper connection between humans and the natural world.

+Inspired by the words of our founder, Elizabeth Paepcke, ACES’ mission is “educating for environmental responsibility.”

 Aspen Center for Environmental Studies (ACES) is a nonprofit environmental science education organization.
-Inspired by the words of our founder, Elizabeth Paepcke, ACES’ mission is

-ACES has worked since 1968 to inspire a life-long commitment to the earth by providing innovative and immersive programming for all ages.
-We have four locations: Hallam Lake, Rock Bottom Ranch, Catto Center at Toklat, and Spring Creek.
+Since 1968, ACES has inspired a life-long commitment to the earth by providing innovative and immersive programming for all ages.
+We have three locations: Hallam Lake, Rock Bottom Ranch, and Catto Center at Toklat.
 Our programs focus on ecological literacy, regenerative agriculture, forest and ecosystem health, land restoration, and environmental leadership.

 ACES works to contribute to a national agenda for increased environmental awareness.
 Our programs reach over 140,000 individuals every year.
 We teach daily in schools from Aspen to Rifle, provide kids camps, adult classes, guided hikes and field programs for all ages, with 70 partner organizations.
 We also engage our community by hosting public lectures and events.
 ACES collaborates with land trusts, public agencies, and other nonprofits to achieve our mission.